The Peter J. Tobin College of BusinessQueens Campus, Staten Island Campus

 Managers are in high demand, especially those with a sound business education and training.
-Job opportunities for managers are expected to grow eight percent between 2016 and 2026 with solid earnings potential, according to the U.S. Department of Labor's Bureau of Labor Statistics.
+Job opportunities for managers are expected to grow during the entire next decade according to the Bureau of Labor Statistics.
 A Bachelor of Science degree in Management from the Peter J. Tobin College of Business at St. John’s provides students with a comprehensive understanding of how organizations are structured and expected to run.
-This allows our Management majors to immediately contribute to organizations across many disciplines such as finance, healthcare, human resources, and international business.
+This allows our Management majors to immediately contribute to organizations across many disciplines such as consulting, finance, healthcare, human resources, and international business, and supply chain management.

 The Peter J. Tobin College of Business is fully accredited by AACSB International, the Association to Advance Collegiate Schools of Business.
 Fewer than 20 percent of collegiate business schools in the U.S. and Canada have attained this accreditation.
 Accounting students at St. John's gain expertise in the principles and applications of accounting, readying them for exciting careers in public and private practice.